 linguistic and cultural competence

 critical inquiry and creative action

-To complete the graduate degree, you will apply your knowledge of communication equity in the design and implementation of an original thesis or action research project — a hands-on, real-world scholarly project with direct applications to your professional work.
+To complete the interpreting studies and communication equity master's degree, you will apply your knowledge of communication equity in the design and implementation of an original thesis or action research project — a hands-on, real-world scholarly project with direct applications to your professional work.

 Our MAISCE students develop skills that will guide them in their roles as leaders for effective, ethical, and enduring change within the interpreting profession.
 With a deeper understanding of the linguistic, social, and political context in which interpreting unfolds, you will be able to move the conversation forward, supporting positive outcomes within the public at large.

 Graduates of the program find success in a variety of professional pathways, including: